gbdev/pandocs/src/othermbc.md

 Registers:

 - $2000 write: Normal behavior, plus save written value in $2000 latch
-- $1000 write: $A5 enables configure mode, $98 disables, and other values have no known effect
+- $1000 write: $A5 enables configure mode, $98 disables it, and other values have no known effect
 - $7000 write while configure mode is on: Copy $2000 latch to OR mask

 After the OR mask has been set, all reads from ROM will OR A21-A14 (the